biobricks/level-tree-index/README.md

 pathProp: 'name' // property used to construct the path
 parentProp: 'parentKey' // property that references key of parent
 sep: '.', // path separator
+listen: true, // listen for changes on db and update index automatically
 levelup: false // if true, returns a levelup instance instead
 ```